petervdpas/goop2/internal/rendezvous/docs/03-connecting.md

 ## WAN discovery (rendezvous server)

 To connect peers across different networks, use a rendezvous server.
-The rendezvous server is a lightweight HTTP service that peers publish their presence to and subscribe for updates via Server-Sent Events.
+The rendezvous server is a lightweight HTTP service that peers publish their presence to.
+Peers maintain a persistent WebSocket connection to the server for real-time updates, with SSE as an automatic fallback.

 ### Option A: Connect to an existing server